petryca/js-fundamentals/Worksheet 7 Reading & Saving Data with localStorage  sessionStorage.md

 ```

 **Exercise:**
-* Add a new todo object to storedTodos, save it back with setItem, and confirm the updated list persists.
+* Add a new `todo` object to `storedTodos`, save it back with setItem, and confirm the updated list persists.

 ### 5. Rendering & Updating List with Persistence
 1. In your HTML div, add an unordered list: